nrs02004/Jiujitsu-ELO/README.md

 ## The ranking

-We begin by giving the top 20 fighters where a prior on $\eta$ was used with std deviation $\sigma \approx 0.4$.
+We begin by giving the top 20 competitors according to our "best" ranking: where a prior on $\eta$ was used with std deviation $\sigma \approx 0.4$.
 This choice was somewhat arbitrary (the ranking was relatively stable for sufficiently small $\sigma$).
 Ideally we would identify the optimal $\sigma$ by using some type of split sample validation.

 | rank|competitor        |  eta|
 |----:|:-----------------|----:|